Advanced Analytics in Manufacturing: How It Compares to Operational Analytics

 Modern operational analytics platforms almost universally offer at least basic reporting functionality, with more advanced platforms providing feature-rich tools for designing custom reports that can be scheduled for delivery via email or triggered to be emailed immediately in case of unplanned downtime or other events.

-Who uses Operational Analytics Tools in Industrial Organizations?
+Who uses Operational Analytics Tools in Manufacturing Organizations?

 Operations Teams